zhangz73/fit_ODE_pomp/Ross_Iterated_Filtering.md

   ) -> output_pomp
 ```

-Code the deterministic skeleton, which is identical to our ODE, since we don't have random variables directly appears in the ODE
+Code the deterministic skeleton, which is identical to our ODE, since we don't have random variables directly appears in the ODE<br> We are required to specify the skeleton function to get pomp work, though the pomp will only use the step function we created earlier to integrate the trajectories.

 ``` r
 output_pomp %>%